So you fancy being a DM/GM then?

 Keep Notes!
 Lots of notes!

 Take notes, lots of notes.
-Be it recorded in a physical notebook, or on a computer, take notes!
+Be it recorded in a physical notebook, or on a computer, take notes!- Make notes before the session starts in point-form for what you expect to happen in the session;

-• Make notes about the monsters coming up and any special abilities you might need to remember;
+- Make notes about the monsters coming up and any special abilities you might need to remember;

-• Make notes during the game about any NPCs you need to make up on the fly
+- Make notes during the game about any NPCs you need to make up on the fly

-• Make notes of things the Characters do or say that you can mine for story ideas and encounters later.
+- Make notes of things the Characters do or say that you can mine for story ideas and encounters later.

 I found creating a blog to record the session output, is both fun and useful.
 As you can use it to summarise where you have got up to, refer back to characters they have met, and record party or player actions that may have a future consequence.